-If you have a life-threatening emergency, call 911 or go to the nearest Emergency Room.
+If you feel you have a life-threatening emergency, call 911 or go to the nearest Emergency Room.

 Sprained ankles, minor cuts and bruises, and fevers are a fact of life.
 When these and other urgent, non-life threatening conditions occur, you should call your Primary Care Physician’s Office and ask to be seen as soon as possible.

 But what if you become sick or injured outside of your doctor’s normal office hours?
 Or on a holiday when most medical offices are closed?